department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ## Accessibility considerations

-- In order to be materially honest, a link must not be styled to look or behave like a button.
+- In order to be materially honest, do not style a link to look or behave like a button.
-- The user must be able to navigate to and select links with a keyboard.
+- The user must be able to navigate to links using the Tab key and activate links using the Enter key.

 ## Related